raineorshine/npm-check-updates/README.md

                              satisfied by the version range according to semver.
 -n, --newest                 DEPRECATED.
 Renamed to "--target newest".
--o, --ownerChanged           Check if the package owner changed between current
+-p, --packageManager <name>  npm, yarn (default: "npm") -o, --ownerChanged           Check if the package owner changed between
-                             and next version.
+                             current and upgraded version.
--p, --packageManager <name>  npm, yarn (default: "npm") --packageData                Include stringified package file (you can also
+--packageData                Include stringified package file (you can also
                              send to stdin).
 --packageFile <path>         Package file location (default: ./package.json).